hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

 ### Querying for other available resources

 For this, you should use **hpegl_metal_available_resources** data resource.
-For example, the following statements show how to retrieve the available SSH Key lists and store them in a local variable.
+For example, the following statements show how to retrieve and store the available SSH keys in a local variable.\
+\
+Append to main.tf:

 ```hcl
 # query available resources.